The 7 C’s of a successful athletic program

 Communicate frequently with the team — collectively and individually.
 Listen to what players say, and take the temperature of your program daily.

-5. Connect.
-Xs and Os are overrated.
-When team members are connected, they don’t work with each other but for each other.
+X’s and O’s are overrated.
+When team members connect, they work for each other instead of with each other.
 Stay connected with those in your program, and never assume that relationships are strong.

 “Team beats talent when talent isn’t a team,” Smith said.